dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

 It seems to me tickets ought to have these additional features, too:

- 1. optionally, a description
+ 1. optionally, a description, which may be longer than the "summary"
  1. optionally, a reporter, who is the same sort of person as in the list of assignees — but I want to see a person's "reporter" tickets separately from their "assignee" tickets
- 1. optionally, a series of comments; each comment is a line of text.
+ 1. optionally, a series of comments; each comment is a piece of text.
+Adding a comment doesn't delete any others.
+And of course, all comments should be editable.
+ 1. optionally, a way of viewing the history of a ticket — what was added, what was altered, and when, and by whom?

+Think about what sorts of complications adding these things might bring to your code.

 [end]